-The series of town halls, discussions and community gatherings will provide South Dakotans with information about the political process and what’s on the ballot and help them identify credible media sources so they can be informed.
+The series of free town halls, discussions and community gatherings provide South Dakotans with information about the political process and what’s on the ballot and help them identify credible media sources so they can be informed.

 Upcoming events

-8 p.m.
-CT Thursday, April 16, live televised "Republican Gubernatorial Candidate Forum" from SDPB in Sioux Falls, sponsored by SDPB and South Dakota News Watch
+- "Democratic Gubernatorial Candidate Forum:" 8 p.m.
+CT Thursday, April 16, televised live from SDPB in Sioux Falls.

 Past events

-The "Separation of Powers Town Hall" was held in the rotunda of the Capitol in Pierre.
+- "Separation of Powers Town Hall:" On Sept.
+18 at the Capitol rotunda in Pierre, representatives from each branch of South Dakota's state government told an in-person and televised audience how they keep each other in check.
 It included Gov. Larry Rhoden and Lt.
 Gov. Tony Venhuizen; Supreme Court Chief Justice Steven Jensen and Justice Patricia DeVaney; Republican Rep. Scott Odenbach of Spearfish, House majority leader, Republican Sen. Carl Perry of Aberdeen, Senate assistant majority leader, Democratic Rep. Erik Muckey of Sioux Falls and Democratic Sen. Jamie Smith of Sioux Falls, assistant minority leader.
+The 90-minute program can be viewed on the YouTube channel for SDPB.

 Civic duties and responsibilities